itsa/itsa.github.io/_docs/dom-ext/index.md

 Gets one HtmlElement, specified by the css-selector.
 To retrieve a single element by id, you need to prepend the id-name with a `#`.
 When multiple HtmlElement's match, the first is returned.

 ###getHeight###
 Gets the height of the element in pixels.
 Included are padding and border, not any margins.
+By setting the argument `overflow` you get the total height, included the invisible overflow.

 ###getHtml###
 Returns the innerContent of the HtmlElement as a string with HTML entities.